abergues/SalsaApp/README.md

 ### Data construction
 1. Decide on the labels
-2. Labeling the data in automatic way
+2. Labeling the data in manual/automatic way

 ### Training model XXX